Skip to main content

 Is email marketing for restaurants worth the money?

-As mentioned earlier, email marketing campaigns are one of the most cost effective ways for restaurants to attract new customers and build rapport with existing customers.
-In fact, not only does email marketing have a much higher ROI than social media platforms like Twitter and Facebook, but it is also 40 times as effective at acquiring customers.
+Email marketing campaigns are one of the most cost effective ways for restaurants to attract new customers and build rapport with existing customers.
+In fact, not only does email marketing have a much higher ROI than social media platforms like Twitter and Facebook, but it’s also 40 times as effective at acquiring customers.

 Overall, restaurant marketing emails are well worth the money, and having a clear and actionable restaurant email marketing strategy is one of the best things you can do.
 Other than a high ROI, there are multiple ways your restaurant can benefit from email marketing:

-An email service provider like Mailchimp has free marketing automation tools that can help you grow your business.
+Email service providers, such as Mailchimp, have free marketing automation tools that can help you grow your business.

-8 email marketing ideas spice up your restaurant campaigns
+Email marketing ideas to spice up your restaurant campaigns

 Now that you have an idea of how restaurant email marketing can benefit your business, what do you need to do to make it happen?
 Here are a few email marketing campaign ideas that are sure to attract customers and promote your business.